aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 ---

-# 1. Does God mean a literal destruction of the present world?
+# 1. Does HaShem mean a literal destruction of the present world?

-In Isaiah, when God speaks of “new heavens and new earth,” He often uses cosmic language to describe massive renewal, not always literal annihilation.
+In Isaiah, when HaShem speaks of “new heavens and new earth,” He often uses cosmic language to describe massive renewal, not always literal annihilation.

 Examples in the prophets: